Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/go_models.rst

 The system is now ready to be processed by MartiniGlass.
 In this case, we have:

-* a protein with an elastic network
+* a protein with a go model
-* the strength of the elastic network of the protein is 700 kJ/mol/nm^2.

 Therefore, the command we need to process with MartiniGlass is: